jaro-m/raspeye-server/README.md

 [_Raspeye_](https://github.com/usrbit/raspeye) is a client (it will be developed in future, but at the moment I'm planning to use _RaspEye-srv_ as a back-end for my webapp that I'm developing working on my web front-end skills) that connects to the server and is going to send tasks to server.
 Also it can receive the preview of the RPi camera.

+Anyway this project is not to build a ready to use application and bugs-free, but it's aim is to play with many different areas of programming and try new solutions and ways to make things to work in a different way.
+It's only one of the targets is to deliver fully functional application and also I care about nice features of it.
+This project (at least at the present state of developement) can eventually be treated as inspiration and examples of ways certain things work (for example how to recording a video and taking pictures simultaneously or how to simply passing arguments between different parts of code, even from different scripts/files)

+There's a lot features yet still to come.

 ### _raspeye-srv_
 It's the server/back-end of the project.
 Its three main functions are: